Inclusive Design Challenge

 The Challenge intends to seek solutions to improve passenger vehicle accessibility, encourage cross-disciplinary collaborations, incentivize development of new designs and technologies, and tap into the creativity and knowledge of the disability community, researchers, advocates, and entrepreneurs.

-Entering an AV;
+- Entering an ADS-DV

-Exiting an AV.
+- Exiting an ADS-DV